pulumi/docs/content/blog/programming-the-cloud-with-python/index.md

 >
 > -- [David Robinson, Stack Overflow](https://stackoverflow.blog/2017/09/06/incredible-growth-python/)

-TIOBE, the maintainers of a popular index of programming language popularity, crowned Python as "[Programming Language of the Year](https://www.tiobe.com/tiobe-index/)" for 2018, based on its meteoric rise in its index.
 Since Python is not a new language, what could be driving this incredible adoption curve?

 Python is, and always has been, particularly amenable to the automation of previously-manual tasks.
 So much so, in fact, that books have been